 Making Tax Digital

 Most businesses whose taxable turnover exceeded the VAT registration threshold at any time after 1 April 2019 are now required to keep their records digitally, using MTD functional compatible software (which will allow HMRC to upload VAT return data).
-MTD for VAT is not mandatory until 1 October 2019 for businesses falling into one of the following categories, considered by HMRC to be ‘more complex’ businesses:
+MTD for VAT is also now mandatory (since 1 October 2019) for businesses falling into one of the following categories(the ‘deferral group’) considered by HMRC to be ‘more complex’ businesses:

 - ‘not for profit’ organisations that are not set up as a company

 - annual accounting scheme users

 On 17 June 2019 HMRC announced that for those organisations who use the GIANT (Government Information and NHS Trust) service, the deferral period would be further extended.
 HMRC has not announced the new mandation date for these organisations as yet.